AccountGo/accountgo/README.md

 1. Install Visual 2015 (i.e. Community edition) with Update 3.
 2. Update “Microsoft ASP.NET and Web Tools” external tools.
 After you install VS 2015, go to "Tools->Extensions and updates" and search for “Microsoft ASP.NET and Web Tools”.
+3. Clone/Fork the latest repo here https://github.com/AccountGo/accountgo
-3. Install “Webpack”. open command prompt and go to “AccountGoWeb” folder.
+4. Install “Webpack”. open command prompt and go to “AccountGoWeb” folder.
 Type “npm install webpack”.
-4. Install "Webpack Task Runner" Visual Studio 2015 extension.
+5. Install "Webpack Task Runner" Visual Studio 2015 extension.
 Go to "Tools->Extensions and updates" and search for “Webpack Task Runner”.
-4. Clone/Fork the latest repo here https://github.com/AccountGo/accountgo
-5. Open the solution file and restore all packages.
+6. Open the solution file and restore all packages.

 Note: You can use the database connection from the demo site.
 Look at the web.config ("Web") or appsettings.json ("Api") projects.